 Safety comes standard regardless of which Prius variant you choose.
-Both come with eight airbags, a pre-collision system with pedestrian detection, a lane departure warning system with steering assist, automatic high beams, adaptive cruise control, roadside assistance, and collision notification.
+Both come with eight airbags, a pre-collision system with low-light pedestrian detection, cyclist detection, a lane departure warning system with steering assist, automatic high beams, road sign detection, adaptive cruise control, roadside assistance, and collision notification.
 Buyers who move up in the trim level hierarchy unlock features like the aforementioned HUD, parking sensors, and a blind spot monitoring system.

 - The best hybrid cars for 2020

 - 2021 Honda Pilot vs. 2021 Toyota Highlander